mattv8/obs-wired-tally/README.md

 test: driverino

-Source code can be found in Arduino/Source
+Source code can be found in Arduino/Source. .NET can be developed in Visual Studio.

 Credits
 -----------------------------
--Project ideas from the following OBS forum thread: https://obsproject.com/forum/threads/live-cameara-led.73922/ -RPi portion forked from https://github.com/peterfdej/OBSpiTally -Arduino portion forked from https://boprograms.eu/obsTally/.)
+- Project ideas from the following OBS forum thread: https://obsproject.com/forum/threads/live-cameara-led.73922/
+- RPi portion forked from https://github.com/peterfdej/OBSpiTally
+- Arduino portion forked from https://boprograms.eu/obsTally/.)